Kalafut-organization/elephant_vending_machine_backend/docs/hardware/sensorpi.rst

 #.
 Set the language and timezone
 #.
 Leave the username/passwords as the default (pi and raspberry respectively)
 #.
-Connect the pi to the internet
+Connect the pi to the internet (most easily done using a mobile hotspot, if available)

 Configuring feh
 ###############